 While it is true that chemicals are used in memory foam mattresses, these chemicals only pose a health risk in their raw, untreated form.
 This means that these chemicals are only a risk during the manufacturing process.
 Treated, cured chemicals rarely pose serious health risks; however, those with asthma or allergies may be more sensitive to the off-gassing scent these beds sometimes have.
 Not to fear, though, as the chemical-like off-gassing scent usually dissipates in only a few days.
 If you have asthma or experience allergies and are worried about sleeping on a memory foam mattress, we suggest talking with your doctor before purchasing one of these beds.

 Another thing to consider is the third-party certifications these beds often have.
 Certifications such as CertiPUR-US® and OEKO-TEK test mattresses to ensure they’re safe from harmful chemicals such as ozone depleters, formaldehyde, mercury, lead, phthalates, PBDEs, and low in volatile organic compounds (VOCs).
 Choosing a memory foam mattress with one of these certifications should mean peaceful, allergy-free sleep.

-Every sleeper is different and they prefer different sleeping positions, so in the mattress segment there is no “one-size-fits-all” solution.
-However, there are various types of memory foam mattresses available to suit different sleep needs.
+There are various types of memory foam mattresses available to suit different people.
 We suggest reading the product specifications and understanding what goes into making your mattress to choose the best mattress for your needs.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.